Unitech/pm2/ADVANCED_README.md

 Restart toggle the `watch` parameter when triggered.

-To watch specific paths, please use a JSON app declaration, `watch` can take a string or an array of paths.
+To watch specific paths, please use a JS/JSON app declaration, `watch` can take a string or an array of paths.
 Default is `true`:

 ```json
 {